Sshubam/Sshubam/README.md

 - 👋 Hi, I’m Sshubam Verma
-- 👀 I’m interested in Machine Learning and its real world applications
+- 👀 I’m interested in How Computer Science can make a change
-- 🌱 I’m currently learning TensorFlow with mrdbourke's TensorFlow course
+- 🌱 I’m currently learning Machine Learning with TensorFlow
 - 📫 verma.sshubam@gmail.com

 <!---